Overview

 • GPU dithering

-• Save and restore any location with full mathematical precision
+• Save and restore any location with full mathematical precision, including fractal mode

 • One-tap return for fast A/B comparisons